misideris/UrCPU/readme.md

 Finish memory
 - LDD compiles not working

+-Note internal memory is in ALU folder

 - Remove include button in all files
-- add dumpfile to each thing.
+- add dumpfile to each file.

 - File named "register" refers to six general purpose, six pointer/segment registers